scz10/klikbca-scraper/readme.md

 # klikbca-scraper
-python class for scraping klikbca
+Python class for scraping klikbca (mobile version)

 ## How to install
 **package used : requests, beautifulsoup4, lxml <br>**